snowshoestamp/snowshoe-stamp-listener-js/README.md

 import StampListener from '@snowshoe/stamp_listener';

 const stampListener = new StampListener({
-    stampScreenElementId: 'stamp-screen',   // The ID of a specific element - by default the global "window" object is used.
+    stampScreenElementId: 'stamp-screen',   // The ID of a specific element - "window" object used by default.
     preventScrolling: true,                 // Disable scrolling - useful on mobile.
     preventZooming: true,                   // Disable zooming - useful on mobile.
 });